In California: Who's enforcing the state's curfew? And can you sue over a mask?

 The answer, it seems, is ... few, if any.

-The Orange County Register reports that a number law enforcement officials across Southern California have said they have no plans to arrest people or even issue fines to those who violate the 10 p.m. curfew, which was ordered to begin Saturday after a surge of coronavirus infections.
+The Orange County Register reports that a number of law enforcement officials across Southern California have said they have no plans to arrest people or even issue fines to those who violate the 10 p.m. curfew, which was ordered to begin Saturday after a surge of coronavirus infections.

 Instead, agencies said they plan to educate people on the public health rules in the hopes that they will willingly comply.